Airbus A400M Atlas

 The Airbus A400M Atlas is a European four-engine turboprop military transport aircraft.
-It was designed by Airbus Military (now Airbus Defence and Space) as a tactical airlifter with strategic capabilities to replace older transport aircraft, such as the Transall C-160 and the Lockheed C-130 Hercules.
-The A400M is sized between the C-130 and the Boeing C-17 Globemaster III; it can carry heavier loads than the C-130 and is able to use rough landing strips.
+It was designed by Airbus Military, now Airbus Defence and Space, as a tactical airlifter with strategic capabilities to replace older transport aircraft such as the Transall C-160 and the Lockheed C-130 Hercules.

+The A400M is sized between the C-130 and the Boeing C-17 Globemaster III.
+It can carry heavier loads than the C-130 and can use rough landing strips.
 In addition to its transport capabilities, the A400M can perform aerial refueling and medical evacuation when fitted with appropriate equipment.

-The A400M's maiden flight, originally planned for 2008, took place on 11 December 2009 from Seville Airport, Spain.
+The A400M's maiden flight took place on 11 December 2009 from Seville Airport, Spain.
 Between 2009 and 2010, the A400M faced cancellation as a result of development programme delays and cost overruns; however, the customer nations chose to maintain their support for the project.
 A total of 174 A400M aircraft had been ordered by eight nations by July 2011.
-In March 2013, the A400M received European Aviation Safety Agency (EASA) certification.
-The first aircraft was delivered to the French Air Force in August 2013.
+In March 2013, the A400M received European Aviation Safety Agency (EASA) certification and the first aircraft was delivered to the French Air Force in August 2013.